1 - Telemetry Dashboard

 Monitoring, Detection and Response summary

-The funnel outlines telemetry ingested (events) by the Samurai platform from your configured integrations, the security detections (alerts) made by the Samurai platform detection engines and third party vendors which are triaged and investigated by the Samurai SOC, and the number of security incidents reported to your organization.
+The funnel outlines telemetry ingested (events) by the SamurAI platform from your configured integrations, the security detections (alerts) made by the SamurAI platform detection engines and third party vendors which are triaged and investigated by the SamurAI SOC, and the number of security incidents reported to your organization.
 The funnel infers the value of the service based on the data analyzed focusing on detecting and reporting threats to your organization.

 funnel.png